hsxk/WP-Branches-For-Post/README.txt

 2. Activate the plugin through the 'Plugins' screen in WordPress.

 == Screenshots ==
-1. WP-Branches-For-Post button
+1. WP-Branches-For-Post button for classic editor
+2. WP-Branches-For-Post button for front
+3. WP-Branches-For-Post button for list
+4. WP-Branches-For-Post button for block editor
-2. WP-Branches-For-Post message
+5. WP-Branches-For-Post message in classic editor
-3. WP-Branches-For-Post message in all posts
+6. WP-Branches-For-Post message in list

 == License ==
 You can use it free of charge on your personal or commercial website.